Shots fired at Queen Elizabeth II.

-Because ceremonies such as Trooping the Colour are seeped in tradition the queen maintained this custom.
+Because ceremonies such as Trooping the Colour are steeped in tradition the queen maintained this custom.
 She continued to ride in the ceremony until she was sixty but today attends the ceremony in a carriage.
 You can see a photograph of her last time further down the page.

 Why were shots fired at the queen?

-The shots were fired by a seventeen year old who claimed that he had been inspired by Mark Chapman, the killer of John Lennon.
+The shots were fired by a seventeen-year-old who claimed that he had been inspired by Mark Chapman, the killer of John Lennon.
 He said that he ‘wanted to be famous’ like Chapman.

 He was charged under the Treason Act and sentenced to five years in jail.
 The bullets he fired were blanks.